tlverse/tlverse-handbook/05-origami.md

 problem of interest, data size, prevalence of the outcome, and dependence structure.
 The `origami` package provides a suite of tools that generalize the application of cross-validation to arbitrary data analytic procedures.
-In the the following, we introduce the general structure of the `origami` package, describe different types of cross-validation schemes readily available in `origami`, and show their use in applied settings.
+In the the following, we describe different types of cross-validation schemes readily available in `origami`, introduce the general structure of the `origami` package, and show their use in applied settings.

 ---

-## Estimation Roadmap
+## Estimation Roadmap: how does it all fit together?

 Similarly to how we defined the [_Roadmap for Targeted Learning_](#roadmap), we can define the **Estimation Roadmap** to guide the estimation process.
-In particular, we have developed a unified loss-based cross-validation methodology for estimator construction, selection, and performance assessment in a series of articles (e.g., see [@vdl2004asymptotic; @dudoit2005asymptotics;
+In particular, we have developed a unified loss-based cross-validation methodology for estimator construction, selection, and performance assessment in a series of articles (e.g., see @vdl2004asymptotic, @dudoit2005asymptotics,
-@vaart2006oracle; @vdl2007super]) that follow three main steps:
+@vaart2006oracle, and @vdl2007super) that follow three main steps:

-1. **The loss funtion**
+1. **The loss funtion**:
-Define the target parameter as the minimizer of the expected loss (risk) for a full data loss function chosen to represent the desired measure of performance.
+Define the target parameter as the minimizer of the expected loss (risk) for a full data loss function chosen to represent the desired performance measure.
-Further, map the full data loss function into an observed data loss function, having the same expected value and leading to an efficient estimator of risk.
+Map the full data loss function into an observed data loss function, having the same expected value and leading to an efficient estimator of risk.

-2. **The algorithms**
+2. **The algorithms**:
 Construct a finite collection of candidate estimators for the parameter of interest.

-3. **The cross-validation**
+3. **The cross-validation scheme**:
 Apply appropriate cross-validation to select an optimal estimator among the candidates, and assess the overall performance of the resulting estimator.